arxiver/Onepiecelang/README.md

 While most of english is “almost” already segmented by white spaces, some languages such as chinese and some text sources such URLs may not have such a helpful property.
 I will be concerned with segmenting text with no spaces.

-> It can be solved with a unigram or bigram word model
+- It can be solved with a unigram or bigram word model
-> and a dynamic programming algorithm similar to the Viterbi algorithm.
+- and a dynamic programming algorithm similar to the Viterbi algorithm.

+More details are mentioned in the Report.pdf